Metador-SMARTBCH/Whitepaper/whitepaper.md

 ## Why SmartBCH?

 **SmartBCH** is a blockchain designed for fast and cheap transactions.
+It is compatible with Ethereum's EVM and Web3 API and provides high throughput for DApps in a fast, secure, and decentralized manner.
+More reference [SmartBch Website](https://smartbch.org/ "SmartBch Website")